keithasaurus/koda-validate/docs/philosophy/coercion.rst

 .. module:: koda_validate
     :noindex:

+Coercion is a fundamental part of validation that happens at the start.
+In Koda Validate coercion is expressed through the function signature:

+.. testcode:: coercer

+    A = TypeVar('A')

+    Callable[[Any], Maybe[A]]

-Coercion is a fundamental part of validation, and Koda Validate allows users to customize how it works.
-For example, if we want to allow an :class:`IntValidator` instance to coerce strings into integers, we can simply define a :class:`Coercer` to do this.
+Where ``A`` corresponds to the generic parameter of a some ``Validator[A]``.
+Koda Validate allows users to customize how coercion works.
+For example, to allow an :class:`IntValidator` instance to coerce strings into integers, we can simply define a :class:`Coercer` to do this.